zeeSlothye/2021S_SHH/README.md

-# 2021Summer SEoul Hardware Hackathon.
+# 2021Summer Seoul Hardware Hackathon.
 This Repository is for 2021 Summer Seoul Hardware Hackathon.